1st Horse (Skinner's Horse): Early history

-After its formation in 1803, the regiment was involved in a number of the campaigns on the Indian subcontinent, notably the Siege of Bharatpur, the First Afghan War, the Second Afghan War, the First Sikh War and the Second Sikh War.
+After its formation in 1803, the regiment was involved in a number of the campaigns on the Indian subcontinent, notably the Siege of Bharatpur, the First Afghan War, the Second Afghan War, the First Anglo-Sikh War and the Second Sikh War.
 In 1842, a detachment of the regiment lost 108 men out of 180 engaged in a clash at Kandahar.
 The 1st Skinner's Horse remained loyal during the Indian Mutiny of 1857, seeing service in the Ravi River district and distinguishing itself at Chichawatni.

 It was the first Indian Army regiment sent overseas during the Boxer Rebellion and participated in the Battle of Peking.
 During this campaign the regiment clashed with Tartar cavalry and served alongside United States units – the first occasion where British Indian and US troops served together.